Google Translate

 The impact of learning opportunities is assessed on an ongoing daily basis through careful staff observation.
 Impact is evidenced using the Evidence for Learning online system.
 We use the engagement model to assess pupil engagement across the range of learning opportunities given to pupils following the complex curriculum pathway.

-Progress in communication is assessed termly using the Vale of Evesham routes assessment tool.
-A small minority of pupils following the complex curriculum pathway who have literacy as an area of strength may also be assessed using the Vale assessment framework (v levels).
+Progress in communication and cognition is assessed using the Vale of Evesham routes assessment tool.
+A small minority of pupils following the Complex (Be more curious) pathway who have literacy and thinking skills as an area of strength may also be assessed using the Vale assessment framework (V levels).
+For those pupils in a Complex (Be more connected) they will be assessed on the V levels.

 We work collaboratively with parents and other professionals including speech and language therapists to set long-term communication targets as part of pupil EHCP reviews.
 All pupils will have at least 1 target around their communication needs.